-Book Shop: Reference and recommended books, national and international newspapers and magazines, stationary and relevant publications are available at the book shop.
+Liberty Book Shop: Reference and recommended books, national and international newspapers and magazines, stationary and relevant publications are available at the book shop.
 The book shop is located near the Hospital Pharmacy on the ground floor of the Campus.
-The book shop timing are from 8:00 am to 8:00 pm.
+The book shop timings are from 08:00 am - 08:00 pm on Monday to Saturday and 10:00 am - 08:00 pm on Sunday.

 Photocopying: The photocopying facility in the Bookshop may be used.
-For details please contact the Bookshop receptionist.
+For details please contact the Bookshop (Ext 4586).
 Photocopying facility is also available at the Library for photocopying of material available in the Library.
-For details please contact the library receptionist.
+For details please contact the library receptionist (Ext 4481).

 Lockers: Lockers are available on Campus for students' use.
 They are located behind the Multi-Disciplinary laboratory, the male and female washrooms.
-All non-hostellites can obtain a locker by contacting the Medical College Administration, located Deans Office 1st floor.
+All non-hostelites can obtain a locker by contacting the Medical College Administration (Ext 4579 / 4581), located Deans Office 1st floor.
 Rules and Regulations for Lockers are as follows:

-- Possessions kept in the locker are one's own responsibility.
-Office of the Registrar is not responsible for the loss, damage or destruction of students' property. - Complaints for vandalism, theft etc. should be made to the Security Department. - Transferring of locker to any other student is strictly prohibited; lockers are for the assigned student only. - Cost of the lock is Rs.
+- Possessions kept in the locker are Student's own responsibility.
+The University is not responsible for the loss, damage or destruction of students' property. - Complaints for vandalism, theft etc. should be made to the Security Department. - Transferring of locker to any other student is strictly prohibited; lockers are for the assigned student only. - Cost of the lock is Rs.
 100/= which will be deducted from your University deposit.